tbreuss/pingcrm-yii2/README.md

 # Ping CRM on Yii2

-A Yii2 demo application to illustrate how Inertia.js works.
-This is a port of the original [PingCRM written in Laravel](https://github.com/inertiajs/pingcrm).
+A Yii2 demo application to illustrate how [Inertia.js](https://inertiajs.com) works.
+This is a port of the original [Ping CRM written in Laravel](https://github.com/inertiajs/pingcrm).

 ![](screenshot.png)